cardano-foundation/CIPs/CIP-XXXX/README.md

 Preferably all certificates will either be
 - Uniquely encoded as C509 encoded certificates, or
 - Transcoded from a DER format X.509 certificate into its C509 equivalent.

-The certificate lists are unsorted, and are simply a method of publishing a new certificate on-chain.

 The only feature about the certificate that impacts the role registration is that certificates may embed references to on-chain keys.